Resource Overview

 • White people in the U.S. are being “replaced” and their “way of life” threatened; they must unite and fight for their country.

 • The Holocaust was justified and a modern-day genocide against Jews and other “enemies” (refugees, Muslims, non-White people, etc.) is warranted.
+Students should pay particular attention to the “other enemies” language, and discuss how antisemitism overlaps with racism and different hatreds of many other marginalized groups.

 • What emotions came up when encountering this word cloud?
 What words did your eye first move towards?

 • Even if hate speech does not escalate to violence, why is it harmful and to whom?
+Is antisemitism harmful only to Jews?

-4The handout, White Nationalism, is projected or distributed and reviewed as a class.
+3Students view the video, Eric Ward on Antisemitism at the Heart of White Nationalism and then review the student handout, The History of White Supremacist Groups in America.
 Students learn that an increase in white nationalism–such as that exhibited by Bowers as well as attackers involved in the 2017 Charlottesville rally and 2019 Poway Synagogue shooting in CA–is one trend that both fuels contemporary antisemitism and demonstrates its most deadly consequence.
 Students discuss the following questions:

 STUDENT HANDOUT

-White Nationalism View More »
+The History of White Supremacist Groups in America View More »

 • How does the antisemitism promoted by white nationalist groups today build on old ideas?
 How is it different?
-(Refer to the handout, Expressions of Antisemitism, as needed.)

 STUDENT HANDOUT